"

 Post–World War II: Television Presents a Threat

 Filmmakers also tried to capitalize on the sheer size and scope of the cinematic experience.
-With the release of the epic biblical film The Robe in 1953, 20th Century Fox introduced the method that nearly every studio in Hollywood would soon adopt: a technology that allowed filmmakers to squeeze a wide-angle image onto conventional 35-mm film stock, thereby increasing the aspect ratio (the ratio of a screen’s width to its height) of their images.
+With the release of the epic biblical film The Robe in 1953, 20th Century Fox introduced the method that nearly every studio in Hollywood would soon adopt: a technology that allowed filmmakers to squeeze a wide-angle image onto conventional 35-mm film stock, thereby increasing the aspect ratio (the ratio of a screen’s width to its height) of their pictures.
 This wide-screen format increased the immersive quality of the theater experience.
 Nonetheless, even with these advancements, movie attendance never again reached the record numbers it experienced in 1946, at the peak of the Golden Age of Hollywood (Britannica Online).

 Mass Entertainment, Mass Paranoia: HUAC and the Hollywood Blacklist